 Can you spend money from a savings account?
 Technically, a savings account is meant for funds you’ll eventually spend.
-For example, you might open a savings account to hold money for emergency expenses or a wedding you’re planning.
+For example, you might open a savings account to hold money for an emergency fund or for a wedding you’re planning.
 But you typically can’t spend freely from a savings account the way you would a checking account.

-Access is typically somewhat limited.
+Access may be somewhat limited.
 Savings accounts usually don’t come with a debit card, ATM card, or checks.
-If you need to take money from savings, you might need to visit a branch if your account is held at a traditional bank or transfer funds from savings to checking online or over the phone.
+If you need to take money from savings, you will probably either transfer funds using your financial institution’s website or an app, by phone, or by visiting a branch if your account is held at a traditional bank.
 And again, banks can limit the number of withdrawals you’re allowed to make per month.

 Both money market and savings accounts are interest-bearing deposit account options.
 We’ve just noted another similarity: They can both be subject to monthly withdrawal limits.
 But now, let’s take a closer look at the differences between money market vs. savings accounts.
 This intel may help you decide which kind of account best suits your particular needs.